Car Physics - Model 3: Engine Torque + Gearing without Slip

 T_engine = 0

-Pythonabove approach is called a rev limiter.
+above approach is called a rev limiter.
 This creates a “hard cut” where the engine stops producing torque until the RPM drops back into the safe zone.
 This provides immediate feedback to the player that they need to shift gears.
 If this gets confusing… it was and probably still is for me too, just kinda know that actual real cars does this rev limiter thing.
-In real car, say the engine is doing a smooth continuous “rvrrrrrrr”, this rev limiter thing is what make that “rvrm rvrm rvrm rvrm rvrm rvrm” sound, which exactly translate to us setting T_engine = 0 continuously as we are just neck close to the redline.
+In real car, say the engine is doing a smooth continuous “rvrrrrrrr”, this rev limiter thing is what make that “rvrm rvrm rvrm rvrm rvrm rvrm” sound, which exactly translate to us setting T_engine = 0 continuously as we are just neck close to the redline. (we approximate a rev limiter by cutting torque to zero intermittently, irl it doesnt really set torque to 0)

 So thats $T_{engineMax}$ for us, but remember that the entire engine is: